wongyah/awesome-technical-writing-learning/README.md

 - [PowerShell Documentation](https://learn.microsoft.com/pdf?url=https%3A%2F%2Flearn.microsoft.com%2Fen-us%2Fpowershell%2Fscripting%2Ftoc.json%3Fview%3Dpowershell-7.4) - The official documentation for PowerShell 7.4.

 If you like to explore more resources about PowerShell, see [Awesome PowerShell](https://github.com/janikvonrotz/awesome-powershell).

+## Version control

+- [Learn Git](https://learn.microsoft.com/en-us/devops/develop/git/what-is-version-control) - Short tutorial to teach Git basics, by Microsoft.
+- [Pro Git](https://git-scm.com/book/en/v2) - Complete and practical textbook with graphic illustration to teach Git fast and well (available on the Git website).
+- [Git Cheat Sheets](https://training.github.com/) - Cheat sheets of common Git commands in 20+ languages, by GitHub.
+- [Git Cheat Sheet](https://ndpsoftware.com/git-cheatsheet.html#loc=index;) - Visualized cheat sheet of common Git commands.
+- [Git Reference](https://git-scm.com/docs) - Official reference manual of Git.

+## Knowledge sharing

+More and more professionals are sharing their invaluable expeirence and professional insights online, and so do technical writers.
+Let's learn from others!

+### Blogs

+- [I'd Rather Be Writing](https://idratherbewriting.com/) - Tom Johnson, a technical writer at [Google](https://www.googlgoogle.com/), writes about API documentation, AI, and other topics about technical writing.
+- [DITA Writer](https://www.ditawriter.com/) - Keith Schengili-Roberts, a senior manager for technical documentation at [AMD](https://www.amd.com/en.html), writes about DITA and technical writing community.
+- [Just Write Click](https://justwriteclick.com/) - Anne Gentle, the director of developer experience at [Cisco DevNet](https://developer.cisco.com/) and the book author of [Doc Like Code](https://www.amazon.com/Docs-Like-Code-Collaborate-Documentation/dp/1387531492?crid=8DXRF2ZTWSWM&keywords=9781387531493&qid=1670471714&sprefix=9781387531493,aps,118&sr=8-1&linkCode=sl1&tag=justwriteclic-20&linkId=d3f78a139ecd99587f61f6f21eef8356&language=en_US&ref_=as_li_ss_tl), writes about her books, interviews, experience and insights about technical writing.
+- [Everything Technical Writing](https://www.everythingtechnicalwriting.com/) - Linda Ikechukwu, a technical writer transitioned from a frontend developer, writes about what she learned and experienced as a technical writer in the software industry.
+- [James' Coffee Blog](https://jamesg.blog/technical-writing/) - James Gallagher, a technical writer at [Roboflow](https://roboflow.com/) (a computer vision startup), writes about her daily work as a technical writer.

+### Podcasts

+- [Write the Docs Podcast](https://podcast.writethedocs.org/) - Discussions related to software documentation between members of the Write the Docs community.
+- [I'd Rather Be Writing Podcasts](https://idratherbewriting.com/podcasts/) -  Tom Johnson, a technical writer at [Google](https://www.googlgoogle.com/), records his interviews, presentation recordings, individual monologues, etc.

+## Professional communications

+Join a live talk or an in-person presentation to connect yourself with your counterparts from all over the world.

+### Webinars

+- [The Content Wrangler](https://www.brighttalk.com/channel/9273/) - [BrightTALK](https://www.brighttalk.com/) channel for content management, with more than 70k subscribers.